Multi-agent decision-making dynamics inspired by honeybees: Adaptive control of bifurcation

 Behavior of equations \eqref{aftersstarx_center} can be analyzed using geometric singular perturbation theory \cite{Fenichel1979a,Krupa2001b,BerglundGentz2006}.
 We define the slow time $\tau=\epsilon s$, which transforms \eqref{aftersstarx_center} into the equivalent dynamics

 where $'=\frac{d}{d\tau}$.
 In the singular limit $\epsilon \to 0$, the {\it boundary layer} dynamics evolving in fast time $s$ are

 and the {\it reduced} dynamics evolving in slow time $\tau$ are:

-The slow dynamics are defined on the {\it critical manifold} \vschg{$M_0=\{(y,\bar{u}):g_c(y,\bar{u},\bs\beta)=0\}$}.
+The slow dynamics are defined on the {\it critical manifold} $M_0=\{(y,\bar{u}):g_c(y,\bar{u},\bs\beta)=0\}$.
 Singular perturbation theory provides a qualitative picture of trajectories of the original dynamics; trajectories of the boundary layer dynamics are a good approximation of the original dynamics far from $M_0$, whereas trajectories of the reduced dynamics are a good approximation close to $M_0$.

-Trajectories of the boundary layer and reduced dynamics are sketched in Figure~\ref{fig:Unfolding_Outlines}, right, for different qualitatively distinct cases.
-When $\bs\beta=0$ \nlchg{(Figure~\ref{fig:Symm_Phase})}, by Theorem~\ref{theorem:all-to-all-unif}, $M_0$ is composed of a single globally exponentially stable branch $y=0$ for $\bar{u} < \bar{u}^*$ and three branches emerging from a pitchfork bifurcation for $\bar{u}>\bar{u}^*$.
+Trajectories of the boundary layer and reduced dynamics are sketched in Figure~\ref{fig:Control_Simulations}(a), (c) and (f) for different qualitatively distinct cases.
+When $\bs\beta=0$ (Figure~\ref{fig:Control_Simulations}(a)), by Theorem~\ref{theorem:all-to-all-unif}, $M_0$ is composed of a single globally exponentially stable branch $y=0$ for $\bar{u} < \bar{u}^*$ and three branches emerging from a pitchfork bifurcation for $\bar{u}>\bar{u}^*$.
 The outer branches $y=\pm\bar y(\bar{u})$ are locally exponentially stable and $y=0$ is unstable.
-For a given \nlchg{$\bar u$}, trajectories of the boundary layer dynamics (double arrows) converge toward stable branches of $M_0$ and are repelled by unstable branches.
+For a given $\bar u$, trajectories of the boundary layer dynamics (double arrows) converge toward stable branches of $M_0$ and are repelled by unstable branches.
 On $M_0$, trajectories of the reduced dynamics (single arrow) satisfy $\bar{u}'>0$ if $|y|<y_{th}$ and $\bar{u}'<0$ if $|y|>y_{th}$.

-When $\bs\beta\neq\bs 0$ there are four possible qualitatively distinct cases, corresponding to the four persistent bifurcation diagrams of the pitchfork reproduced in Figure~\ref{fig:univ-unfolding}, left.
-We just consider the two bifurcation diagrams in the left column of Figure~\ref{fig:univ-unfolding}, left, as the other two are just their reflections.
-In the first case \nlchg{(Figure~\ref{fig:Smooth_Phase})} there exists a smooth attracting branch of the critical manifold that connects deadlock to decision.
+When $\bs\beta\neq\bs 0$ there are four possible qualitatively distinct cases, corresponding to the four persistent bifurcation diagrams of the pitchfork illustrated in Figure~\ref{fig:univ-unfolding}(a).
+We consider the two bifurcation diagrams in the left column of Figure~\ref{fig:univ-unfolding}(a), as the other two are just their reflections.
+In the first case (Figure~\ref{fig:Control_Simulations}(c)), there exists a smooth attracting branch of the critical manifold that connects deadlock to decision.
 Trajectories slide along it until the threshold is reached.
-In the second case \nlchg{(Figure~\ref{fig:Fold_Phase})}, the deadlock branch folds at \nlchg{$\bar u=\bar u_{SN2}$}.
+In the second case (Figure~\ref{fig:Control_Simulations}(e)), the deadlock branch folds at $\bar u=\bar u_{SN2}$.
 At that point, we expect trajectories to jump to the stable decision branch and slide until the threshold is reached.